BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

   "name": "mainwallet"
 }
 ```
-However, you can make a named wallet load on startup by adding a `true` to the end of the `bitcoin-cli loadwallet` command:
+You can make a named wallet load automatically on future startups by adding a `true` to the end of the `bitcoin-cli loadwallet` command:

 ```
 $ bitcoin-cli loadwallet mainwallet true
 {